School of Social Work

 SOC WK 6601 Cognitive and Rational Emotive Behavioral Therapy Models for Social Work: 1 semester hour

-Prerequisites: SOC WK 5100 or advanced standing, and graduate standing.
-This course examines theory and evidence-informed practices through use of the Cognitive Behavioral and Rational Emotive Behavioral therapy models.
+Prerequisites: SOC WK 5100 or advanced standing, and graduate standing, or consent of MSW Director.
+This course examines the theory and evidence-informed practices through the use of the Cognitive Behavioral and Rational Emotive Behavioral therapy models.
 Students will use these theories to conduct hands-on intervention practice of assessment, treatment planning, interventive strategies, and termination when working with a family or direct practice setting.
-Student-conducted interventions through the use of role-plays will be videotaped and viewed by the instructor and classmates at each stage of the therapeutic process.
-This course will include integration and application of the Diagnostic and Statistical Manual of Mental Disorders through the psychotherapeutic process.
+Student-conducted interventions will be reviewed by the instructor and classmates at each stage of the therapeutic process.
+The Diagnostic and Statistical Manual of Mental Disorders will be integrated through the psychotherapeutic process.

 SOC WK 6603 Play and Interactive Models for Social Work: 1 semester hour

-Prerequisites: SOC WK 5100 or advanced standing status, and graduate standing.
+Prerequisites: SOC WK 5100 or advanced standing status and graduate standing or consent of MSW Director.
 This course examines theory and evidence-informed practices through use of Play and Interactive therapy models.
 Students will use these theories to conduct hands-on intervention practices of assessment, treatment planning, interventive strategies, and termination when working with a family or direct practice setting.
-Student-conducted interventions through the use of role-plays will be videotaped and viewed by the instructor and classmates at each stage of the therapeutic process.
-This course will include integration and application of the Diagnostic and Statistical Manual of Mental Disorders through the psychotherapeutic process.
+The instructor and classmates will review student-conducted interventions through the use of role-plays at each stage of the therapeutic process.
+The Diagnostic and Statistical Manual of Mental Disorders will be integrated through the psychotherapeutic process.

 SOC WK 6605 Screening, Brief Intervention, and Referral to Treatment: 1 semester hour

-Prerequisites: SOC WK 5100 and SOC WK 5500; or their equivalents.
-This course will include in depth information on screening tools to identify high risk substance use, application of SBIRT and specific motivational interviewing techniques, referral procedures that include how and to whom to refer patients for further treatment and how best to communicate with specialty providers, procedures for following patients after referral, use of electronic health records, and how to integrate SBIRT into established systems of care.
+Prerequisites: SOC WK 5100 or its equivalent, or consent of MSW Director.
+This course will include in-depth information on screening tools to identify high-risk substance use.
+It will include the application of Screening, Brief Intervention and Referral to Treatment (SBIRT), and specific motivational interviewing techniques.
+In addition, it will include referral procedures with information on how and to whom to refer patients for further treatment and how to communicate with specialty providers.
+It also covers procedures for following patients after referral, the use of electronic health records, and how to integrate SBIRT into established systems of care.

-SOC WK 6606 Evidence-Based Approaches in Direct Social Work Practice: Dialectical Behavior Therapy: 1 semester hour
+SOC WK 6606 Dialectical Behavior Therapy for Social Work Practice: 1 semester hour

-Prerequisites: SOC WK 5100 or advanced standing status, and graduate standing.
+Prerequisites: SOC WK 5100 or advanced standing status, and graduate standing, or consent of MSW Director.
 This course examines theory and evidence-based practices through the Dialectical Behavior Therapy (DBT) model.
 DBT combines cognitive and behavioral theories in individual and group treatment.
 Students will use these theories to understand the DBT skills of Mindfulness, Emotion Regulation, Interpersonal Effectiveness, and Distress Tolerance.
-Students will engage in role playing while learning the four components of DBT: DBT skills training, DBT individual therapy, DBT phone coaching, and DBT therapist consultation team meeting.
-This course will include integration and application of the DSM-5.
+Students will engage in role-playing while learning the four components of DBT: DBT skills training, DBT individual therapy, DBT phone coaching, and DBT therapist consultation team meetings.
+This course will include the integration and application of the Diagnostic and Statistical Manual of Mental Disorders.

 SOC WK 6610 Telehealth: The Integration of Social Work and Technology: 1 semester hour